Uberkinky Bondage Tape

 Ah, these gloves looked so interesting and vampy.
 The shiny PVC, the corset-styled lacing, the single finger hole that made a “V” shape down the top of the hand.
 All so nice and much more appropriately entitled an “arm warmer.”
 I didn’t really have any purpose for them but my inner-Goth cried out.
 And then I cried when I got them.

 They look very nice on the model but they just didn’t fit me.
 Period.
-I have rather short arms so the 19″ gloves reached far up my arm–to a point where my arm was far too wide for the gloves to fit.
+I have rather short arms, so the 19″ gloves reached far up my arm–to a point where my arm was far too wide for the gloves to fit.
 Granted, I don’t have tiny arms but, as I tried to adjust, it was clear that the included string–shoestring style–didn’t offer a lot of give.
-In fact, if you look at the model in the picture, you can see there really isn’t that much room to loosen the strings anymore than they are and it’s obvious she’s a thin one.
+In fact, if you look at the model in the picture, you can see there really isn’t that much room to loosen the strings any more than they are, and it’s obvious she’s a thin one.

 Let me put this into numbers for you.
 The widest part of the glove has an 8.5″ circumference and I’m pretty sure that most bracelets are about 7″ long so I have no idea why the designers figure a 1.5″ increase in size is enough to fit most women.
 It just seems pretty realistic.

 The good side is that, like anything that laces up, you can invest in a longer string.
-You can even replace it with your own ribbon, if you so choose.
+You can even replace it with your own ribbon if you so choose.
 I personally think that would be more attractive.
 You’ll need one that is more than 5.75′ long; however.
 You’ll have to lace it up through all 27 eyelets, of course.
 That will be a nice afternoon’s work.

 Aside from the fit, I am fairly impressed with the quality.
-I’ve never heard of this XoXo line of latex and leather gear but it seems like the company, Allure, sells quite a bit.
+I’ve never heard of this XoXo line of latex and leather gear, but it seems like the company, Allure, sells quite a bit.
 The gloves were packaged in an easy-to-open plastic case with a picture of a model wearing them.
 While folded, they haven’t retained any creases.

 The gloves appear to have two layers but the inside of the PVC isn’t finished.
 To be honest, I don’t know if this is a common thing because I haven’t owned a lot of PVC but it really is only one layer (I think).
-The exterior is super shiny and the inside is matte and softer.
+The exterior is super shiny, and the inside is matte and softer.
 There is a hem around all the edges that is about 1/2″ wide so your skin will touch some of the shiny material on the edges.
 The eyelets for the lacing are sewn in through the hem so they’re secured to two layers of fabric and they’re quite flat and smooth.
 The sewing around all the edges and the placement of the eyelets are perfectly straight.

-The hem continues around the single finger hole.
+The hem continues around the single-finger hole.
 Depending on your arm, you’ll probably wear this around the middle finger.
 It’s not full length but measures a little over 1.5″.
 Again, quite long for my fingers but the 3″ circumference fits loosely around my middle finger.
 It’s a bit bulky with the hems and the straight seam where both sides of the material meet to form the finger loop.
 It’s also the same width through the entire length.

 It seems like scratches and stabby things can leave my marks.
 I know because my cat decided this glove looked yummy.
 Be careful of sharp objects and fingernails as this can mar the overall appearance of the PVC lace up gloves.

-If you are a thin armed person who is taller and wants a just-above-the-shoulder arm warmer to complete a fetish outfit or costume, then the PVC Lace Up Gloves may be right up your alley.
+If you are a thin-armed person who is taller and wants a just-above-the-shoulder arm warmer to complete a fetish outfit or costume, then the PVC Lace Up Gloves may be right up your alley.
 If you’re not so thin, not so tall or not patient enough to purchase alternative strings or ribbons, I’d pass.
 I know I’m extra lazy, however; so others may be more likely to be more patient and go the extra mile with these.

 Comment